bluesillybeard/Pinc/include/graphics.md

     // Also remember, in C all arrays are pointers for some reason. char* rawVertexData = (char*)vertexData;
     for(int i=0; i<15*4; ++i) {
-        // array, index, value
+        // params: array, index, value
         pinc_graphics_vertex_array_set_byte(vertexArray, 15 * 4 + i, rawVertexData[i]);
     }

     // A locked vertex array cannot be used for any GPU operations (like drawing), so it needs to be locked once the data is ready for the GPU pinc_graphics_vertex_array_unlock(vertexArray);

-    // make a 32 x 32 texture.
+    // make a 8 x 8 texture.
     // there are many texture formats available, but for the sake of keeping things simple, we will only use 8bpp rgba.
-    // format, width, height
+    // params: format, width, height
-    texture = pinc_graphics_texture_create(pinc_texture_format_r8g8b8a8, 32, 32);
+    texture = pinc_graphics_texture_create(pinc_texture_format_r8g8b8a8, 8, 8);

     // Like with a vertex array, the data needs to be locked before being read or written pinc_graphics_texture_lock(texture);

     // A texture's size can be modified after creation.
+That is not demonstrated.
-    // let the texture data
+    // set the texture data
-    for(int x=0; x<32; ++x) {
+    for(int x=0; x<8; ++x) {
-        for(int y=0; y<32; ++y) {
+        for(int y=0; y<8; ++y) {
-            // All pinc graphics apis, when taking in a color, take four color channels.
+            // All pinc graphics apis, when taking about a color, take four color channels.
             // What those channel means depends on what is recieving the color.
-            // Since the texture will always be RGBA, the values it expects are RGBA from 0->black to 1->white
-            // This makes an alternating pattern of black and magenta pixels pinc_graphics_texture_set_pixel(texture, x, y, (x + y) & 1, (x + y) & 1, 0, 1);
+            // This makes an alternating pattern of black and magenta pixels assuming an RGB or RGBA color format. pinc_graphics_texture_set_pixel(texture, x, y, (x + y) & 1, (x + y) & 1, 0, 1);
         }
     }